 Our “Never Would Be Made” list is by no means limited to comedies.
 Just think of the “Dirty Harry” movies.
 A cop that has a propensity for violence and a disregard for criminals flies in the face of what some want modern police to be.
 Their desire is an unarmed group of social workers as opposed to a coffee-drinking, thug-killing badass we know and love as Inspector “Dirty Harry” Callahan.
 One of the most ironic things is that “Dirty Harry” is based in San Francisco, which is a breeding ground for mindless PC gibberish.

 Finding movies from the 1970s is easy.
 But it’s equally easy to find more recent films that wouldn’t make it to the big screen in today’s world.
-In 2005, Steven Spielberg released “Munich,” which covers the aftermath of the Black September assassinations of Israeli athletes at the 1972 Munich Olympics.
+In 2005, Steven Spielberg released “Munich”; it covers the aftermath of the Black September assassinations of Israeli athletes at the 1972 Munich Olympics.
 In short, the Israeli government sent a team of five assassins to target and kill members of the Palestine Liberation Organization (PLO) involved in the Munich attack.
 It paints the PLO as the terrorists that they are and the Israelis as seeking justice.
-That statement right there already has some people squirming in their seats; today’s culture would want to put everything “in the correct context.”
+That statement right there already has some people squirming in their seats; today’s culture would want to put everything “in the correct context,” or something.
 I doubt even Steven Spielberg could get that movie out in today’s environment.

 Archie Bunker & Co.

-Beyond the big screen, there are dozens of television shows that would cause mass PC panic should they be presented today.
+Beyond the big screen, there are dozens of television shows that would cause mass PC panic if presented today.
 Let’s start with “All in the Family,” which is one of the best examples.
 Nothing was taboo on this cutting-edge show; the producers almost dared you to be offended.

 Those who made the television show lived by the premise that social issues are best dealt with in the open, through conversation.
 The squelching of free speech won’t change minds, but instead foster a deeper resentment because nobody can talk about it.